 Introduce The Movers To The Kids- Put your kids at ease immediately by introducing them to the movers and let the movers answer any questions the kids might have.

 Give The Kids A Job To Do– Keep the kids out the fray and craziness of the move by giving them a job.
+It is always good idea to think about how to make your home a healthier environment.
 Whether it is a last-minute dusting or grabbing the movers some bottled water if the kids have something to do during the move it will keep them entertained and out of the way.

 Keep Prized Possessions Close– This is especially important for young children.
 Young children are more prone to meltdowns and will require something comforting close by in this time of transition.
 Special toys and comfort objects can be right by your child’s side and is a sure-fire way to relax them and reduce anxiety.